mkagenius/demo-apps/README.md

-# Teradeep Demonstration application
+# demonstration application

-This is Teradeep may 2015 top neural network for large-scale object recognition.
+This is our May 2015 top neural network for large-scale object recognition.
 It has been trained to recognize most typical home indoor/outdoor objects in our daily life.
+It was trained with more that 10 M images on a private dataset.
 It can serve as good pair of eyes for your machines, robots, drones and all your wonderful creations!

 <!--[![icon](icon.jpg|width=400px)]-->
 <a href="icon"><img src="icon.jpg" align="center" height="400" width="400" ></a>